CORE -- A Cell-Level Coarse-to-Fine Image Registration Engine for Multi-stain Image Alignment: Datasets and Evaluation Metrics

 \subsubsection{Multi-IHC CRC}

-The Multi-IHC CRC dataset, obtained from the University Hospitals Coventry and Warwickshire (UHCW) NHS Trust, comprising WSIs from 86 distinct patients \cite{awan_deep_2023}.
-Each case features 16 high-resolution slides scanned at 0.275 \textmu m/px with various stains including CK8/18 (Cytokeratin 8 and Cytokeratin 18), mismatch repair (MMR) markers (MLH1, MSH2, MSH6, PMS2), and H\&E. For evaluation of registration methods, we selected 7 cases with 6 slides per case for direct comparison with Awan et al. 2023 \cite{awan_deep_2023}.
-A notable challenge is the significant structural variability between H\&E and IHC slides (separated by approximately 50 $\mu$m), while consecutive IHC sections maintain higher structural correlation.
+The Multi-IHC CRC dataset, obtained from the University Hospitals Coventry and Warwickshire (UHCW) NHS Trust, comprises WSIs from 86 distinct patients \cite{awan_deep_2023}.
+Each case features 16 high-resolution slides scanned at 0.275 \textmu m/px with various stains including CK8/18, mismatch repair (MMR) markers (MLH1, MSH2, MSH6, PMS2), and H\&E. For evaluation of registration method, we selected 7 cases with 6 slides per case for direct comparison with Awan et al.~\cite{awan_deep_2023}.